Jswnt3/Call-Center-Summarization/README.md

-# Call-Center-Summarization
+# Summarizr — MP3/MP4 AI Summarization App

-DT Summarizr is a full-stack AI application that allows users to upload MP3 or MP4 files, transcribe them using AWS, and generate AI-powered summaries using OpenAI (through LangChain).
+DT Summarizr is a full-stack AI application that allows users to **upload MP3 or MP4 files**, **transcribe them using AWS**, and **generate AI-powered summaries** using OpenAI (through LangChain).
 Track transcription progress in real-time through AWS CloudWatch and receive organized, bullet-pointed summaries with technical definitions.

 ---